-- notification must be undertaken by the owner or occupier of the property to be sprayed, unless delegated to the applicator, management company, forest manager or packhouse operator, and must be in writing (which can include email or other electronic means) or by telephone, and - d) notification must include: - the days and times during which the spraying is likely to take place, including alternative days and times if the weather is unsuitable, and - ii. the contact details of the property owner or applicator, and - iii. the details of agrichemicals being sprayed, and - iv. an indication of any specific hazards (including toxicity to bees), and - v. the application method, or - e) notification is undertaken according to a notification agreement with the occupier.
+- water for potable supply within one kilometre downstream of the proposed discharge is notified no less than 24 hours and no more than two weeks prior to the proposed commencement of any spraying, and - every holder of a resource consent for the taking of water for water supply purposes downstream of the proposed discharge is notified at least seven days before the discharge, and - c) notification must be undertaken by the owner or occupier of the property to be sprayed, unless delegated to the applicator, management company, forest manager or packhouse operator, and must be in writing (which can include email or other electronic means) or by telephone, and - d) notification must include: - i. the days and times during which the spraying is likely to take place, including alternative days and times if the weather is unsuitable, and - ii. the contact details of the property owner or applicator, and - iii. the details of agrichemicals being sprayed, and - iv. an indication of any specific hazards (including toxicity to bees), and - v. the application method, or - e) notification is undertaken according to a notification agreement with the occupier.
 The notification agreement must: - i. contain (as a minimum) method of notification and minimum time for notification prior to spraying - ii. be recorded in writing and signed by all parties - iii. be reviewed and re-signed annually, and - 7) in addition, for aerial application into water: - a) an applicator holds a current GROWSAFE Pilot Chemical Rating Certificate (or equivalent qualification) issued by the Civil Aviation Authority of New Zealand, and - b) there is no aerial application in urban areas, and - 8) if agrichemicals are applied within 100 metres of a public amenity area, prominent signs are placed prior to the commencement of the spraying and remain in place until spraying is complete.
 The signs must include the contact details of the property owner or applicator, details of the chemical to be sprayed, the time period during which the spraying is likely to take place, an indication of any specific hazards (including toxicity to bees), and the application method.
-A record of the signage undertaken must be kept and made available to the Regional Council on request, and - 9) in addition, for spraying by any method in public road corridors or rail corridors: - a) prominent signs are placed at the beginning and end points of the area to be sprayed, prior to the commencement of the spraying, and remain in place until spraying is complete, and - b) a public notice must be placed in a newspaper or a letter drop made to properties within 30 metres (or 200 metres for aerial application) from the area to be sprayed at least seven days and not one month before spraying is to take place, and - c) the signs, public notice and letter drop must include the contact details of the property owner or applicator, details on the agrichemical to be sprayed, the time period during which the spraying is likely to take place, an indication of any specific hazards (including toxicity to bees), and the application method, and - d) vehicles used for spraying must display prominent signs (front and back) advising that spraying is in progress, and - e) a record of the signage undertaken must be kept and made available to the Regional Council on request.
+A record of the signage undertaken must be kept and made available to the Regional Council on request, and - 9) in addition, for spraying by any method in public road corridors or rail corridors: - a) prominent signs are placed at the beginning and end points of the area to be sprayed, prior to the commencement of the spraying, and remain in place until spraying is complete, and - a public notice must be placed in a newspaper or a letter drop made to properties within 30 metres (or 200 metres for aerial application) from the area to be sprayed at least seven days and not one month before spraying is to take place, and - c) the signs, public notice and letter drop must include the contact details of the property owner or applicator, details on the agrichemical to be sprayed, the time period during which the spraying is likely to take place, an indication of any specific hazards (including toxicity to bees), and the application method, and - d) vehicles used for spraying must display prominent signs (front and back) advising that spraying is in progress, and e) a record of the signage undertaken must be kept and made available to the Regional Council on request.